johnshew/NodeM365Graph/README.md

 # A Web App for the Microsoft Graph buid in Node

 This is simple web app that enables long-running access to information in the Microsoft graph.
-It is build in node.
+It is built in node.

 Users login with Azure Active Directory.
 It supports login with Azure AD organization identities and, if the node server is enabled with HTTPS, it also supports Microsoft personal accounts.